 This course focuses on social changes in gender relations, gender inequalities and the social construction of gender.
 Using sociological theories different social institutions and spheres of society will be analyzed.
 Topics will include creation of gender differentiation, power, privilege, gendered performances, masculinities, femininities, sexualities, social inequalities and subordination.
 We will also look at social movements concern with gender.
 Three hours lecture per week.
 Prerequisites/Corequisites: Introduction to Sociology (SOCI 101) or American Social Problems (SOCI 105) or permission of instructor.

-SOCI 291-295, 391-395, OR 491-495 SPECIAL TOPICS IN SOCIOLOGY
+SOCI 291-295, 391-395, OR 491-495 SPECIAL TOPICS IN SOCIOLOGY Fall/Spring, 1-4 credit hours

 An introductory or more advanced exploration of subjects not covered or only partially covered by other courses in sociology.